 - The top raw end of the ribbon should sit against the back of the bag, ¾” in from the left side seam.
 Drop the ring end of the ribbon down into the bag.
 The ring should hit about 1″ above the bottom of the bag.
 Adjust the top of the ribbon as needed to get this drop length, trimming away any excess ribbon.
 Pin the or baste the raw end of the ribbon in place.

-- Use your Getta Grip® clips to hold the top edge in place.
+- Use pins or clips to hold the top edge in place.
 Leave about 1″ free at the beginning and the end to join for a clean finish.

 - Re-thread the machine with thread to match the binding in the top and bobbin.

-- As you did with the pocket binding, edgestitch the binding in place, removing the clips as you go.
+- As you did with the pocket binding, edgestitch the binding in place.
 Stitch slowly, being careful to insure you are catching both the front and the back of the elastic.

 - When you get back around to your starting point, remove the bag from the machine and pin the 1″ free ends right sides together.